 Salesforce And GDPR Compliance: What You Need To Know

-by Business Intelligence 28 September 2023
+by Abdul Aziz Mondal Business Intelligence Published on: 28 September 2023 Last Updated on: 26 September 2024

 In today’s digital age, data privacy and protection have become paramount concerns for businesses worldwide.
 The General Data Protection Regulation (GDPR), which came into effect in 2018, has had a profound impact on how organizations handle personal data.